Programme Manager, Communication

 Public speaking and writing

-Erik loves to give talks about Public Money Public Code, F-Droid, digital sustainablity and electoral campaigns.
+Erik loves to give talks about the sustainability of software, about Freedom to go and campaigning.
 He publishes articles about diverse aspects of Free Software on his blog and occasionally on Netzpolitik.org.
 In his spare time, Erik does research about sustainable software and sustainability through software.

 Erik studied politics, sociology, art and media science in Konstanz and Granada.
 He started digging deeper into the world of Free Software in the early 2000's and is a passionate cyclist who loves photography and travelling.